montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 When you create a new project, Montage Studio adds the following dependencies to the nodes_modules directory:

+* **digit**, a mobile-optimized user interface widget set.
 * **montage**, the MontageJS framework.
-* **digit**, a mobile-optimized user interface widget set.

-Montage and digit provide most, if not all, of the components and functionality you need to assemble complex single-page web applications.
+Both dependencies provide most, if not all, of the components and functionality you need to assemble complex single-page web applications.
 If necessary, you can add dependencies and prebuilt components from the npm repository, or include custom libraries that you can place, for example, in the assets folder of your project (or a scripts folder).

 To add dependencies, or update the existing dependencies and project information, you need to edit the package.json file.
 This file contains the metadata that identifies your project and is used to handle your project's dependencies.
 When you select it in the project explorer, Montage Studio opens the file in the package manager.